VitaHEX-Games/HexFlow-Launcher/README.md

 #### 1. Install re-Patch reloaded
 Install the latest version of [re-Patch reloaded](https://github.com/SonicMastr/rePatch-reLoaded/releases) by SonicMastr.

+(The version above is different to one you may find from Autoplugin; the Autoplugin versions won't work).

 Once installed, restart your Vita for the changes to take effect.

 (This is plugin is used to avoid needing to create bubbles for each retro game).